 Lunch hours and recess, with wide-open schoolyards and a sea of new faces, are especially intimidating.
 Encourage your tween to invite others to join an activity as a low-key way to connect.
 Have her pack a few items in advance — a soccer ball or card game — to make her feel more prepared and calm.

-explore opportunities for growth
+3. Explore opportunities for growth together

 If your tween feels quite shy or uncomfortable in new situations, be intentional about providing growth opportunities.
 Nudge her to explore areas she is interested in.
 Perhaps a photography club, working with animals or volunteering at the library.
 Support new endeavors by researching opportunities, purchasing supplies and chauffeuring.